ArhanCodes/otter/README.md

 # Otter
-A discord bot that generates and sends pictures of otters.
+A discord bot that sends pictures of otters.
 Invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=1007346134529871974&permissions=274878024704&scope=bot%20applications.commands).

 ## To-do:
 - Add an autopost and allow users to configure it.